Unfair treatment at work

 If necessary, outside experts such as occupational health care professionals can be consulted.
 However, the employer is always ultimately responsible for investigating each case and taking appropriate action.
 If necessary, you can ask for instructions and advice on how to deal with harassment at the workplace from the occupational safety and health authority 's telephone service.

 How to intervene in harassment

 Once the facts of the case are clear, action must be taken to address the situation.
 The Finnish Occupational Safety and Health Act does not specify how workplace harassment should be dealt with.
 However, employers have a duty to take whatever steps are necessary to stop unlawful harassment.

 Managerial staff have the authority to prohibit any harassing conduct or unfair treatment that they observe in the workplace.
-It is the management’s responsibility to set clear rules for what is and what is not acceptable conduct.
+It is the management’s responsibility to set clear rules for what is and what is not acceptable conduct in a work community.

 If an employer concludes that a report of harassment is unfounded, they must clearly explain the reasons for their opinion to the interested parties.
 What employees perceive as harassment can sometimes be attributable to other issues relating to the organisation of work or social interactions within the work community, which the employer must address.

 For example, an employee can feel that they are being harassed if their tasks or responsibilities, or the procedures that they are meant to follow, have not been clearly defined, if they are not given all the information that they need or if their manager does not give them enough support.
-Psychosocial workload factors play a big role.
+Learn more about the psychosocial workload factors behind harassment.